All About Water-Soluble Vitamins

 This is the first water-soluble vitamin that was discovered.
 There are various types of thiamine:

-- Thiamine pyrophosphate is the most abundant form of thiamine in the body and is also found in whole foods.
+- Thiamine pyrophosphate: The most abundant form of thiamine in the body, also naturally present in whole foods.

-- Thiamine triphosphate: This is less abundant in animal foods but contains less than 10% of the total thiamine, which can be found in animal tissue.
+- Thiamine triphosphate: A less common form found in animal foods, accounting for less than 10% of the total thiamine present in animal tissue.

-- Thiamine mononitrate: There is a synthetic form of thiamine that is added to animal food.
+- Thiamine mononitrate: A synthetic form of thiamine often added to animal food products.

 Deficiency: